SciCrunch/scibot/README.md

 ## Checking results on the server

-The found RRIDs are logged to timestamped files, along with the text of the article that was scanned for RRIDs
+The found RRIDs are logged to timestamped files, along with the text and html of the article that was scanned for RRIDs

 ## Setup on amazon